marklogic/marklogic-mule-connector/README.md

 Current operations include:

 * importDocs
   *  Used by Mule flows to ingest JSON, XML, text, or binary content into MarkLogic.
+Returns a DMSDK jobID.
+* getJobReport
+  * Use the output jobID from importDocs to return JSON object that reports the current job ID status.
+At the end of the batch, this will return a JSON object based on the contents of a <a href="https://docs.marklogic.com/javadoc/client/com/marklogic/client/datamovement/JobReport.html">DMSDK JobReport</a>.
+Prior to the end of the batch, the JSON object report simply echoes the jobID.
 * fetchFile
   *  Used by Mule flows to export content from MarkLogic, based on document or collection URIs, or serialized queries.
+Returns file content to be processed downstream by Mule components, such as Mule's File Write operation, to save to the filesystem.
 * retrieveInfo
   *  Simply echoes back Mule to MarkLogic connection information.

+For each operation in the project, there are <a href="examples/">example flows</a> with documentation included.
+Also included is a guide on how to build your first empty flow.